This post may contain affiliate links. Please see my full disclosure for details.

 - Pull the cookies out of the oven, release the cookie by running a spatula underneath it.
-Flip them over and place the fortune in the middles.
+Flip them over and place the fortune in the middle.

-- Fold in half. crimp, folded side down, edges up, over a coffee cup.
+- Fold in half. crimp, folded side down, edges up, over the rim of a mug.

-- Place in a muffin tin while cookies cool so they keep there shape.
+- Place in a muffin tin while cookies cool so they keep their shape.

 - NOTE: If your cookie goes hard while you are moulding the other, don’t worry!
 Pop it back in the oven for a minute to warm and soften it.

 - You can make them up to 3 days in advance, after that the cookies might go a little soft.
 Remember when making these that they are a labor of love, a little finicky but well worth it. 🙂